 - Second chair to civil trial in Chancery Court and successfully defended client in a breach of contract and unjust enrichment claim;

-- Handled multiple general sessions trials involving FEDs and/or breach of contract cases; Winning record includes a $300,000 judgment for client;
+- Handled multiple general sessions trials and appeals involving FEDs, breach of contract cases, and tort actions; Winning record includes a $695,000 judgment for client;

 - Participated in an arbitration matter representing a client in an employment dispute;

-- Wrote winning brief in a 6th Circuit Court of Appeals case regarding an employment matter.
+- Wrote winning brief in a Sixth Circuit Court of Appeals case regarding an employment matter;